Maggie and the Ferocious Beast: Production

-The theme song for the show is "Maggie and the Ferocious Beast in Nowhere Land," which is an original theme music was performed by Isabella Molley.
-Maggie and the Ferocious Beast is produced by Nelvana and produced with the participation of Teletoon, and directed by Jamie Whitney and Stuart Shankly.
+The theme song for the show is "Maggie and the Ferocious Beast in Nowhere Land", which is an original theme performed by Isabella Molley.
+Maggie and the Ferocious Beast was co-produced by Nelvana Limited and with the participation of Teletoon, and directed by Jamie Whitney and Stuart Shankly.
 The show premiered in 2000 and aired its final episode in 2002.
-The show is distributed by Nelvana.
+The show is distributed by Nelvana Limited.

 Telecast and home media

-In Canada, Maggie and the Ferocious Beast aired on Teletoon, Treehouse TV, and Nickelodeon Canada.
-In the U.S., it aired on Nickelodeon as part of its Nick Jr. block ahead of its Teletoon debut from June 5, 2000, to September 6, 2004.
-Repeats aired on Noggin, a channel co-founded by Nickelodeon.
-It also aired on the Nick Jr. channel when it rebranded from Noggin from September 28, 2009, until November 1, 2010, when the show was pulled from its lineup.
-Qubo picked up the show later on and aired repeats from May 28, 2018, until the channel ceased all operations on February 27, 2021.
-In the early 2000s, Columbia TriStar Home Entertainment released the show on video and DVD.
-Also, Phase 4 Films' Kaboom!
+In Canada, the show aired on Teletoon (now known as "Cartoon Network Canada") and later Treehouse TV.
+In the U.S., prior to its Canadian premiere, the show aired on Nickelodeon as part of the preschool-aimed Nick Jr. programming block.
+On April 7, 2003, repeats were introduced and aired on Noggin, a channel co-founded by Nickelodeon.
+It continued to be aired on Noggin after its rebrand to Nick Jr. until October 30, 2010, when the show was pulled from its lineup.
+Qubo picked up the show by May 28, 2018, and aired repeats until this channel gave out all operations on February 28, 2021, due to Scripps' acquisition.
+In the early 2000s, Columbia TriStar Home Entertainment released the show on VHS and DVD.
+Phase 4 Films' Kaboom!
 Entertainment in Canada and Shout!
 Factory in the U.S. released the show as well, with Vivendi Visual Entertainment handling DVD distribution for the Shout!
 Factory releases.
+Currently, the show is available for streaming on Tubi.

-Revival
+Reboot

-On March 18, 2021, it was announced a revival is now in the works.
-The computer-animated revival is titled The Ferocious Beast Show and will be produced by US-based Frederator Studios and Nelvana.
+On March 18, 2021, it was announced that a revival was in the works.
+The 2D-animated reboot will be titled The Ferocious Beast Show and will be produced by US-based Frederator Studios.
+Production was scheduled to start in late 2021 for a 2022/2023 release.
+The show was co-created by Michael Paraskevas and his wife Maria Bruno, with Michael Hirsh as a producer.
+However as of 2025, there hasn't been any updates.